-Estimates of infrastructure capital costs have been prepared (by others) as part of the Stage 1 master planning process and preparation of draft Stage 1 planning controls.
-These are summarised in the table below.
+Strategic cost estimates of infrastructure capital costs have been prepared Genus Advisory as part of the Stage 1 master planning process and preparation of draft Stage 1 planning controls.
+These are summarised in the table overleaf.

-As shown, total infrastructure costs are estimated at approximately \$205 million.
+As shown in the table, total infrastructure costs are estimated at approximately \$205 million.
 The largest cost category is open space (\$104.3 million), followed by social infrastructure (\$60.5 million), followed by transport and (\$37.2 million).
 The smallest cost category is flooding and stormwater (\$3.0 million).